Drinkingpants74/Dungeon_Dwellers-Beta/README.md

 However, I would really appreciate any and all bug reports.

 ### When Will _<Insert Device/Arch/OS>_ Be Supported?
-I plan to support both 64-Bit and ARM devices across most Operating Systems; Windows, MacOS, Linux, iOS, iPadOS, Android.
+I plan to support both 64-Bit and ARM devices using Windows, Linux, and Android.

-Currently, 64-Bit Windows and Linux builds are available, along with Android APKs.
+Currently, only 64-Bit Windows and Linux builds are available, along with Android APKs.

-Apple Products aren't currently supported.
-This is simply because I'm not paying the Developer Fee yet.
-Eventually that will change, but for now; Apple Devices are Not Supported.
-Which I find odd since I built the entire game on a MacBook Air.
+Apple Products will most likely never be supported.
+Between the review process and the $99 a year fee, I don't feel it's worth the work involved to support Apple products.

 ### My Issue Was Closed, But The Bug Still Exists:
 Just comment on the original issue letting me know it's still a problem.